 BA, Washington State University (Summa Cum Laude)

+His scholarly focus touches on climate change, fraud, consumer protection, and law and science.
+His current research seeks, broadly, to answer two questions.
+First, how can those who misrepresent scientific knowledge be held accountable under fraud or other laws?
+And second, how can the law best protect and promote objective, valid science?
 His recent scholarship includes articles addressing the legal standard to be applied in cases of scientific knowledge fraud, and his work has appeared or is forthcoming in the UMKC Law Review, the Washington Law Review, and elsewhere.
-He is also the author of Making Law Review, a guidebook for law students that explains how the write-on competition works, and presents advice from dozens of law review members about how to succeed in it.
+He is also the author of Making Law Review, a guidebook for law students that explains how the write-on competition works, and how to succeed in it.

 Professor Henricksen’s most recent publications and working papers can be found on the Social Science Research Network.